AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 As in the previous example, we will run the Jupyter notebook examples on the VM using port-forwarding from a browser on your laptop.
 Please follow the instructions above to launch JupyterLab in your laptop browser.

-You should now be able to open the Jupyter notebook `Initiating a Transfer with a ClientApp.ipynb`
+You should now be able to open the Jupyter notebook `3.
+Initiating a Transfer with a ClientApp.ipynb`

 Fill in the client ID and destination collection UUID